Agnieszka-21/namaste-django/README.md

 - [Django documentation](https://docs.djangoproject.com/en/4.2/) has been used extensively for this project
 - Further helpful documentation was related to the libraries installed:
-1. [django-render-partial](https://pypi.org/project/django-render-partial/) utilised for embedding a partial html template with dates for weekly classes into the book_class.html template
+  - [django-render-partial](https://pypi.org/project/django-render-partial/) utilised for embedding a partial html template with dates for weekly classes into the book_class.html template
-2. [django-eventtools](https://pypi.org/project/django-eventtools/) utilised for creating dates and times for 3 upcoming instances of each chosen group class
+  - [django-eventtools](https://pypi.org/project/django-eventtools/) utilised for creating dates and times for 3 upcoming instances of each chosen group class
 - [Cloudinary documentation](https://cloudinary.com/documentation) was used to set up the configuration between Django and the Cloudinary account
 - The hero section of the homepage is loosely based on [this article](https://mdbootstrap.com/docs/standard/extended/hero/)
 - Templates profile.html and profile_form.html are loosely based on this [User profile template](https://bbbootstrap.com/snippets/bootstrap-5-myprofile-90806631#) in regards to layout and styling.
-- Both HTML and CSS code used to handle messages has been copied from [this article](https://www.brntn.me/blog/how-i-use-djangos-messages-framework/) by Brenton Cleeland.
+- HTML and CSS code used to handle messages has been copied from [this article](https://www.brntn.me/blog/how-i-use-djangos-messages-framework/) by Brenton Cleeland.
 - The footer has been adapted from [this tutorial](https://mdbootstrap.com/docs/standard/extended/social-media-icons-footer/).
 - Navigation bar is loosely based on the CI walkthrough blog project and [this w3schools article](https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp).
 - The JavaScript code for trapping focus in a modal has been adapted from the [following article](https://hidde.blog/using-javascript-to-trap-focus-in-an-element/).
+- The automatic creation of a profile when a User object is created was done with Django signals - code was copied (and slightly adapted) from the Code Institute's walkthrough project [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1/blob/master/profiles/models.py).

+Please note that any code that has been copied or adapted from an external source has been also marked in the program files (comments were added with links to the sources and more exact information where applicable).

 ### Content